-We may also apply different levels of smoothing for different causes of payouts, e.g. exercise of terminal dividend lock-in option, the death of the insured, policy surrender and maturity.
+We may also apply different levels of smoothing for different causes of payouts, e.g. the death of the insured, policy surrender and maturity.

-What will affect your terminal dividend and interest?
+What will affect your terminal dividend?

-We consider the past performance and future outlook of the following factors when determining your terminal dividend and interest, and they may significantly affect your terminal dividend and interest.
+We consider the past performance and future outlook of these factors when determining your terminal dividend and they may significantly affect it.